 Put simply, bioavailability is the measure of how much of a consumed/administered molecule is available to the cells that need it within your body.

-What you put into your body is important and we understand that so we’ve put together this article so you can look at the concept of bioavailability, how it is measured, why it matters, and when it is utilized.
-Understanding bioavailability and what it means can allow you to be a more informed consumer and ensure you are getting the very best supplements and nutrition to support your body's requirements so you can get the most out of life.
+What you put into your body is important and we understand that so we've put together this article so you can look at the concept of bioavailability, how it is measured, why it matters, and when it is utilized.
+Understanding bioavailability and what it means can allow you to be a more informed consumer and ensure you are getting the very best supplements and nutrition to support your body through your workouts and daily life.

 What is bioavailability?